-These assets can be categorized by type (e.g. table or workbook).
-Assets can be unique to Tableau (e.g., embedded data sources and calculated fields) and not unique to Tableau (e.g., database tables and columns).
-Assets can have information attached to them (e.g., tags and ratings).
-Assets can also have relationships to other assets.
+The content can be categorized by type (e.g., table or workbook).
+The content can be unique to Tableau (e.g., embedded data sources and calculated fields) and its external assets not unique to Tableau (e.g., database tables and columns).
+Both content and external assets can have information attached to them (e.g., tags and ratings).
+Both content and external assets can also have relationships to other content and external assets.

-The relationships among the content and assets and the information about each asset is the metadata.
+The relationships among the content and external assets and the information about each is the metadata.

 The Metadata API uses GraphQL, a query language for APIs that describes how to ask for and return only the data that you’re interested in.

-For more information about GraphQL and what you can do with it, see GraphQL.org.
+For general information about GraphQL and what you can do with it, see GraphQL.org.

 The Metadata API is fast and flexible.
-It is best when you are looking to find out specific information about the relationships between assets or their structures.
+Use the Metadata API when you are looking to find out specific information about the relationships between content and assets or their structures.

-With regard to metadata, you can use the Tableau Server REST API to add, update, or remove external assets; and add additonal metadata to the external assets like descriptions, certification, and data quality warnings.
-For more information, see Metadata Methods topic in the Tableau Server REST API.
+With regard to metadata, you can use the Tableau REST API to make similar queries as with the Metadata API.
+However, if your Tableau Cloud site or Tableau Server is licensed with Data Management, you can use the REST API to perform various write operations, such as add, update, or remove external assets; and add additional metadata to the external assets like descriptions, certifications, and data quality warnings.
+For more information, see Metadata Methods topic in the Tableau REST API.

-Note: You can also use the Tableau Server REST API for additional tasks like publishing workbooks or datasources, or for administrative tasks, such as creating groups and adding or removing users.
+Note: You can always use the Tableau REST API for additional tasks like publishing workbooks or data sources, or for administrative tasks, such as creating groups and adding or removing users.

 If you’re familiar with REST APIs then you understand the concepts of endpoints (or resources) and HTTP requests.
-For example, if you are using the Tableau Server REST API] and you want to find all the workbooks on Tableau Online or Tableau Server, you can send a GET request to return that information.
-If you want to find out something else, you need to send another request to a different endpoint.
+For example, if you are using the Tableau REST API and you want to find all the workbooks on your Tableau Cloud site or Tableau Server, you can make a GET request to return that information.
+If you want to find out something else, you need to make another request to a different endpoint.

 GraphQL is based on the concept of a graph (queries) and the relationship between the types (objects) defined by the GraphQL schema.